 The EVGA Z15 is a remarkable gaming keyboard.
 It has exceptionally low latency, and the stock Kailh Speed Bronze switches offer a short pre-travel and fairly light actuation force, so they feel responsive.
 However, if you don't like the stock switch options, this keyboard is hot-swappable, so you can replace these switches with your preferred switch, if you want.
 It feels well-built and comfortable to use, thanks to the included wrist rest, and the companion software allows you to program macros to any key and adjust the RGB backlighting.

-The EVGA Z15 is a wired keyboard and isn't designed to be used with mobile devices or tablets.
+Since the EVGA Z15 is a wired-only unit, it isn't recommended for use with mobile devices and tablets.

 The EVGA Z15 isn't ideal for home theater PC setups since it's a wired keyboard.
 It lacks a trackpad, so you need a mouse on the side to navigate the user interface.
 On the plus side, it does have RGB backlighting, dedicated media keys, and a volume control wheel.

 We tested the EVGA Z15 in black with Kailh Speed Bronze clicky switches, but it's also available with Kailh Speed Silver linear switches.
 While it doesn't have any variants, the EVGA Z20 is a very similar board but has extra features, like dedicated macro keys, a USB and audio passthrough, and a time-of-flight sensor; however, it isn't hot-swappable like the Z15.
 You can see the label of our unit here.